-Having personally witnessed the era of American history, which spanned more than a decade called; The Vietnam War, I’ve often pondered the reasons, Why?
+Having personally witnessed the era of American history, which spanned more than a decade and was called; The Vietnam War, I’ve often pondered the reasons, Why?

 Many of the soldiers who carried the burden of fighting this war (by the end of it’s conflict), were chastised and dishonored for their individual participation upon returning home.

-They were often met with an unthankful contentiousness that could spontaneously erupt from their follow American, when dressed in military uniforms in public.
+They were often met with an unthankful contentiousness that could spontaneously erupt from their fellow American, when dressed in military uniforms in public.

-This left many of our service men and women bewildered as to why the American public had abandon them for supposedly defending their freedoms?
-After all, wasn’t it a war that the American public had funded?
+This left many of our service men and women insulted and bewildered as to why the American public had abandon them for supposedly defending their freedoms?
+After all, wasn’t it a war that the American public had funded by paying taxes?

 The truth be known, the war in Vietnam wasn’t about America’s defense, it was an offensive war of attrition that took it to the enemy one fully loaded B-52 at a time, compliments of the American tax payer!

 Unfortunately, most folks in America at the time would never hear the bullets that were killing them.
 They’d only see the muzzle flash from the distant erupting ground fire of an enemy deeply embedded within our very own government bureaucracies.